-If you want an easy CMS tool to publish information about your business online, then we strongly recommend that you consider building your website with WordPress.
+If you want an easy tool to manage your content online, then you really should consider building your website with WordPress.

-WordPress provides users with two content publishing types: Posts and Pages.
+WordPress provides site owners with two main content publishing types: Posts and Pages.

-In this tutorial, you are going to learn about the most important differences between Posts and Pages and which type to use when publishing content to your website or blog.
+In this tutorial, you are going to discover the most important differences between WordPress Posts and WordPress Pages and which type to use when publishing content to your web site.

-First, we’ll help you understand the main differences, and then we’ll focus on specific ways to use Pages and Posts on your WordPress website.
+First, we’ll help you understand the main differences, and then we’ll focus on when to use Pages and Posts on your web site.

-In WordPress, you can publish content using either Posts or Pages.
+With WordPress, you can publish content online using either Posts or Pages.

-Although your blog readers or site visitors may not really care whether you choose to publish content using Pages or Posts, it’s important that you understand the main differences between these two features, in order to choose whichever one you feel is the most appropriate type whenever you have new information to publish online.
+Although your blog readers and site visitors may not really care whether you are using Posts or Pages to display your content, it’s important that you understand the differences between these two features, in order to know when to use one or the other whenever you have information to publish online.

-Let’s have a look, then, at these differences, starting with WordPress Posts.
+Let’s take a look, then, at these differences, starting with Posts.

 What do you think about when you hear the word “blogging”?
-Most people associate blogging with content related to publishing people’s opinions, sharing latest news, and so on.
+Most people associate blogs with content related to personal writing, sharing latest news and updates, and so on.

-When writing content for a blog, you would typically use posts.
+Regular “blog” entries are typically written using posts.
 We refer to these as “blog posts.”

-Blog posts can be used to publish all of this content online, but there is another reason for using posts, and that is discussed in more detail in our series on using WordPress to drive traffic to your business.
+Posts can be used to publish all of the above content online, but there’s another reason for using blog posts, and that is covered in our WordPress Traffic Blueprint articles.

 To learn more about this series, go here: